Aquostic – Stripped Bare: Performance

 To launch the album, the band gave a ninety-minute performance of the songs at The Roundhouse in London on 22 October 2014.
 The concert was recorded and broadcast live by BBC Radio 2 as part of their In Concert series.
 The band were augmented on stage by guitarist Freddie Edwards, son of bassist John Edwards.

 The concert was introduced by BBC Radio 2's Jo Whiley.
 Its setlist differed from the order of the eventual album track listing.

 Track listing

 Tracks 13, 14 and 23 are bonus tracks and are not on the Spotify version, vinyl LP or on most CD pressings.
 The medley of "Mystery Song" and "Little Lady" was released on the British CD edition, the German MediaMarkt/Saturn edition, as well as the German box set.
 The latter, however, included only the standard 22-track CD; the medley was instead included on an extra 7" single that also has the exclusive "Strings Mix" of "Claudie".
-"Rollin' Home" was part of the iTunes edition.
+"Rollin' Home" was part of the download edition.
 All three bonus tracks were performed live at the Roundhouse.
 The single "Pictures of Matchstick Men" also included a "London Mix" of the song.